kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 https://github.com/kubernetes/kubernetes/pull/97058/files#diff-7826f7adbc1996a05ab52e3f5f02429e94b68ce6bce0dc534d1be636154fded3R246-R282
 -->

-Yes, unit tests cover scenarios where the feature is disabled or enabled.
+No. Unit tests that cover scenarios where the feature is disabled or enabled will be added.

 ### Rollout, Upgrade and Rollback Planning